ka1130/just-sudo-it/_posts/2017-04-16-taking-it-slower.md

 ## Balancing it all out

 The hardest thing is to balance the two concepts.
-I was just about to give up the project: there's a huge amount of learning awaiting me in my job (I am lucky enough to be paid for undergoing a programming training now :)), I need to remind myself how to charge my batteries after work, my house asks for some care at last, et cetera, et cetera.
+I was just about to give up this project: there's a huge amount of learning awaiting me in my job (I am lucky enough to be paid for undergoing a programming training now :)), I need to remind myself how to charge my batteries after work, my house asks for some care at last, et cetera, et cetera.
 However, I am giving the project a chance.
 There is already an explicit plan for further steps and some corrections of the code and I plan to re-run Boids in the days to come.
 Your fingers crossed will help! :)